Dynamic-Bytes/EpicWorldGenerator-documentation/frequently-asked-questions.md

 # Frequently Asked Questions

 ## Contents:
-1. Where do I find the configuration files?
+* I. Where do I find the configuration files?
-2. Where can I find pre-made configurations?
+* II.
+Where can I find pre-made configurations?
-3. Why do "chunk borders", missing chunks and/or weird transitions appear in my world?
+* III.
+Why do "chunk borders", missing chunks and/or weird transitions appear in my world?
-4. Why are there no ores in my world?
+* IV.
+Why are there no ores in my world?
+* V. Why does my server not start?
+  * V.I Issue with verification / backend server
+* VI.
+Why does my server randomly crash?
+  * VI.I Issue with moisture
+  * VI.II Issue with missing structure(s)

-### 1. Where do I find the configuration files?
+### I. Where do I find the configuration files?

 All of the following settings can be found in this folder:
 * World settings